standout/typora-theme-standout/README.md

 ## Installation

-1. Clone this repository or download `typora-theme-lapis.zip` from [Latest Release](https://github.com/YiNNx/typora-theme-lapis/releases/latest).
+1. Clone this repository or download `typora-theme-standout.zip` from [Latest Release](https://github.com/standout/typora-theme-standout/releases/latest).
 2. In Typora, open "Preferences" (`File` > `Preferences`).
 And then switch to the "Appearance" tab and click the "Open Theme Folder" button.
-3. Copy the `lapis.css` & `lapis-dark.css` files and the `lapis` folder into Typora's theme folder.
+3. Copy the `standout.css` & `standout-dark.css` files and the `standout` folder into Typora's theme folder.
 4. Restart Typora and select the **Lapis** / **Lapis Dark** theme from the theme menu.

 ## Contributing

 As developed on a Linux platform, this theme may have some unexpected problems on other platforms.

-If you have any issues or suggestions, welcome to submit [Issues](https://github.com/YiNNx/typora-theme-lapis/issues).
-For any style fixing or new feature, welcome to submit [Pull Requests](https://github.com/YiNNx/typora-theme-lapis/pulls).
+If you have any issues or suggestions, welcome to submit [Issues](https://github.com/standout/typora-theme-standout/issues).
+For any style fixing or new feature, welcome to submit [Pull Requests](https://github.com/standout/typora-theme-standout/pulls).
 Thank you for your feedback and contributions!

 ## Credits